jmeirow/command_post/README.md

 *  A base class (Persistence) which encapsulates a Hash so as to allow dot notation access ( myobject.myproperty instead of myobject['myproperty']) as well as computational methods on the class.
 *  A schema declaration syntax which insures only valid objects are saved to the database
 *  A module (Identity) the provides an identity to the object so that it may be persisted and retrieved later by its 'aggregate_id'.
-*  A fully-integrated 'at the core' event sourcing mechanism.
+*  A fully-integrated 'at the core' event-sourcing mechanism.
 Objects are not saved to the database until their 'change events' are first recorded to an event store.
 A single table (aggregate_events) holds every event that ever occurred to every object.
 It is relatively easy to picture the entire system as it appeared at a point in time.
 This will be even easier in future versions of CommandPost.
 *  Say goodbye to database migrations.
 Two tables store all your objects.
 Development cycles become more nimble without the "friction" of keeping changes consistent between the code and a database.
 Simply add a new
    'field' to your class and it's done.